bptlab/fCM-query-generator/example.md

 ## Termination Condition

-The case can terminate, when the conference is in state 'reviewing closed'.
+The case can terminate, when the conference is in state `reviewing closed`.

 ## Case Behavior

 Let's take a look a the behavior of a case.
 The start is triggered once the conference is scheduled.
 While fragments without a start event are enabled at the beginning of each case, their data-requirements are not satisfied.
-Thus 'open submission' is the only enabled activity (_fa_).
+Thus `open submission` is the only enabled activity (_fa_).
 After opening the submission fragment _fc_ is enabled and authors can be registered.
 The fragment is not disabled and can thus run repeatedly (registering authors respectively).
 Once an author has been registered, an author team can be created (_fd_).